Semiparametric Inference For Causal Effects In Graphical Models With Hidden Variables: Simulated Data Analysis

-\textit{Simulation 1.} Double robustness and efficiency of gAIPW \\ In this simulation, we generated data according to a hidden variable DAG $\G(V \cup H)$ that gives rise to the latent projection ADMG $\G(V)$ shown in Fig.~\ref{fig:aipw}.
-As expected, gAIPW remains unbiased (see top left panel of Fig.~\ref{fig:if_exp}) when at least one of the nuisance models corresponding to the propensity score or outcome regression is specified correctly and is biased if they are both misspecified.
-The table on the bottom left panel of Fig.~\ref{fig:if_exp} summarizes the experiment comparing variances of the nonparametric IF and efficient IF based estimators.
-As expected, though both estimators are unbiased, the one based on the efficient IF offers lower variance at all sample sizes.
+\textit{{Simulation 2.}} Double robustness of Augmented Primal IPW To illustrate the double robustness behavior of the APIPW estimator, we provide the boxplots of the causal effect of $T$ on $Y$ in the ADMGs of Figures~\ref{fig:motiv}(b) and \ref{fig:p-fix_EIF}, under different settings of model misspecifications.
+The simulations are replicated $1000$ times.
+For comparison, we plot the results for three sample sizes, $n=5k, 10k,$ and $15k$ in Figure~\ref{fig:DR-ADMGs}.
+The true causal effect is $1.16$ in Fig.~\ref{fig:motiv}(b) and is $-0.48$ in Fig.~\ref{fig:p-fix_EIF}.
+The blue dot on each boxplot corresponds to the mean.
+The results can also be compared on the basis of means and standard errors.
+We provide a similar set of boxplots in Appendix G to highlight the standard deviations across different scenarios.

+\textit{{Simulation 3.}} Efficiency of Augmented Primal IPW in mb-shielded ADMGs As pointed out in Section~\ref{sec:eff_if}, we can exploit constraints in a statistical model of an ADMG that is not nonparametrically saturated to obtain more efficient estimators.
+We discussed the efficiency results for the special class of mb-shielded ADMGs.
+The ADMG in Figure~\ref{fig:motiv}(b) is nonparametrically saturated (no constraints).
+However, the ADMG in Figure~\ref{fig:p-fix_EIF} is not saturated (there are constraints) and it is an mb-shielded ADMG.
+Hence, we can obtain an estimator that is more efficient than the nonparametric influence function based estimator APIPW.
+The plots in Figure~\ref{fig:var-ADMG-3} summarize the simulation results comparing variances of the APIPW and the efficient influence function based estimators for the causal effect in the ADMG of Figure~\ref{fig:p-fix_EIF}.
+The form of the efficient influence function is given in Section~$5.1.$ The y-axis is the bias and the error bars illustrate the variance of the estimators (which is the variance of the corresponding influence functions).
+As expected, though both estimators are unbiased, the one based on the efficient influence function offers lower variance with varying sample sizes.
 The absolute reduction in variance is greater and most beneficial at smaller sample sizes, but the relative reduction in variance remains the same across all sample sizes.
 This highlights the benefit of using the efficient IF in many practical applications where sample sizes may be small.

-\textit{Simulation 2.} Double robustness and efficiency of APIPW \\ In this simulation, we generated data according to a hidden variable DAG $\G(V \cup H)$ that gives rise to the latent projection ADMG $\G(V)$ shown in Fig.~\ref{fig:p-fix_EIF}.
-The experiments on double robustness of APIPW are shown in the second column of Fig.~\ref{fig:if_exp}.
-Estimates are unbiased when at least one set of models corresponding to those used in $\beta_{\text{primal}}$ or $\beta_{\text{dual}}$ are correctly specified.
-The nuisances involved in each set can be seen in Eq.~\ref{eq:bprimal_dual_fig6}.
-The table on the bottom right panel in Fig.~\ref{fig:if_exp} summarizes the experiment in comparing the variances of the nonparametric and efficient IF based estimators.
-Once again, the efficient IF based estimator yields lower variance at all samples sizes.